 - In many of our English language classrooms, there is often a strong focus on writing and reading.
 Because of this, we often become accustomed to wanting to focus on writing and reading in our mentor-apprenticeship.
-However, to gain proficiency in your language, you have to focus on listening and speaking. - Apprentices might feel an urgency to write down everything so they will not forget it later, but writing during sessions can slow down pronunciation and fluency.
+However, to gain proficiency in your language, you have to focus on listening and speaking. - Writing during sessions can slow down pronunciation and fluency.
 Learning to write adds a lot of work and time to the language-learning process. - A good way to improve your writing skills is to audio or video record your sessions with your mentor and transcribe the recording later on.
-Try to keep your time together for listening and speaking, not writing.
+Keep your time together for listening and speaking, not writing, if you so choose.